 The Sevilla-born star is the most sent-off player in both La Liga and Champions League history but has also scored more career goals than Andres Iniesta.

 During Florentino Perez's first spell as Real Madrid president between 2000 and 2006, Los Blancos signed only three centre backs: Walter Samuel, Jonathan Woodgate and Ramos.
 Only one of those three was still there when Perez returned to lead the club again in 2009.
 For the president who had little time for the necessary evil of defending, Ramos was the perfect signing; a proper Galactico athlete, who transcends his position as a defender in a way few others can.

-Ramos began the decade by becoming a World champion with Spain in the Vuvuzela-soundtracked World Cup in South Africa, topping Castrol's Performance Index for the tournament, as La Roja overcame the Netherlands in the final - in the type of war of attrition that would define the defender's career.
+Ramos began the decade by becoming a World champion with Spain in the Vuvuzela-soundtracked World Cup in South Africa, topping Castrol's Performance Index for the tournament as La Roja overcame the Netherlands in the final - the match itself the type of war of attrition that would come to define the defender's career.

 Nominated as one of Real Madrid's four captains the following season after conquering the world, Ramos was sent off for hacking at Lionel Messi (and then pushing international teammate Carles Puyol) in the crushing 5-0 home defeat by Barcelona in November 2010 that marked Jose Mourinho's extremely bad-tempered first Clasico.
 It was already his tenth red card for Real Madrid in fewer than five seasons.
 At time of writing, he has 19 reds and 164 yellows in La Liga.